Predict-and-recompute conjugate gradient variants: Rounding error analysis

 \section{Rounding error analysis}

-We give a preliminary rounding error analysis which provides some insight into how predict-and-recompute schemes may lead to the improved maximal accuracy and convergence behavior observed on test problems.
+We give a rounding error analysis which provides some insight into how predict-and-recompute schemes may lead to the improved maximal accuracy and convergence behavior observed on test problems.

 The maximal attainable accuracy of a CG algorithm in finite precision is typically analyzed in terms of the residual gap \( \Delta_{\vec{r}_k} := (\vec{b} - \vec{A}\vec{x}_k) - \vec{r}_k \) \cite{greenbaum_97a,sleijpen_vandervorst_fokkema_94}, an expression introduced by Greenbaum in \cite[Theorem 2]{greenbaum_89}.
 For many variants, such as \HSCG and those introduced in this paper, it is observed experimentally that the norm of the updated residual \( \vec{r}_k \) decreases to much lower than the machine precision.
 As a result, the size of the residual gap \( \Delta_{\vec{r}_k} \) can be used to estimate of the size of the smallest true residual which can be attained in finite precision, thereby giving an estimate of the accuracy of the iterate \( \vec{x}_k \).
-Similar analyses have been done for a three-term CG variant \cite{gutknecht_strakos_00}, as well as for \CGCG, \GVCG, and other pipelined conjugate gradient variants \cite{cools_yetkin_agullo_giraud_vanroose_18,carson_rozloznik_strakos_tichy_tuma_18}.
-However, for some variants such as \GVCG, the updated residual \( \vec{r}_k \) may not decrease to well below machine precision, so some care must be taken when interpreting these results.
+Similar analyses have been done for a three-term CG variant \cite{gutknecht_strakos_00}, as well as for \CGCG, \GVCG, and other pipelined CG variants \cite{cools_yetkin_agullo_giraud_vanroose_18,carson_rozloznik_strakos_tichy_tuma_18}.
+However, for some variants such as \GVCG, the updated residual \( \vec{r}_k \) may not decrease to well below machine precision, so some care must be taken when interpreting such results.

 There is also existing theory about the rate of convergence of a CG implementation in finite precision due to Greenbaum \cite{greenbaum_89}, which extends the work of Paige \cite{paige_71,paige_80}.
-In this analysis it is shown that the error norms of a CG algorithm run in finite precision for \( k \) steps correspond to the error norms of exact arithmetic CG applied to a larger matrix whose eigenvalues lie in small intervals about the eigenvalues of \( \vec{A} \), provided that the updated residuals \( \vec{r}_k \) satisfy certain conditions.
+This analysis applies to a perturbed Lanczos recurrence, which, in effect, shows that the error norms of a CG algorithm run in finite precision for \( k \) steps correspond to the error norms of exact arithmetic CG applied to a larger matrix whose eigenvalues lie in small intervals about the eigenvalues of \( \vec{A} \), provided that the updated residuals \( \vec{r}_k \) satisfy certain conditions.
 This provides a method for applying the well-understood theory about the convergence of CG in exact arithmetic to the finite precision setting.

 The conditions required for the analysis in \cite{greenbaum_89} are that (i) successive updated residuals are approximately orthogonal; i.e., \( \langle \vec{r}_k, \vec{r}_{k-1} \rangle \approx 0 \), and (ii) that they approximately satisfy the three-term Lanzos recurrence; i.e.,